-(Global Settings – Reading Settings)
+(WordPress Settings – Reading Settings)

-(WordPress Settings – Discussion Settings)
+(WordPress Settings – Discussion Settings Section)

 Security Plugins – Blog Defender

-SEO Plugins – Yoast SEO
+WordPress SEO Plugins – Yoast SEO

-A plugin like Yoast SEO (previously called WordPress SEO by Yoast) can improve your website’s search engine optimization.
-When properly configured, this plugin not only makes your site easier for search engines like Google to index, it allows you to specify how your content will show up in Google’s search results and social media pages, e.g. Twitter, Facebook, and GooglePlus.
+A plugin like Yoast SEO (formerly known as WordPress SEO by Yoast) can significantly improve your SEO.
+Properly configured, this plugin not only makes your web pages easier for search engines like Google and Bing to index, it also gives you control over how your content is presented to Google’s search results and social media sites Twitter, Facebook, and Google+.

-WordPress – Themes
+WordPress Theme Settings – Configuration

 Other Areas To Configure

-Website Legal Pages
+Website Compliance Pages

 404 Page Not Found – Don’t Lose Traffic!

-(A 404 Page)
+(A 404 Not Found page)

-WordPress Traffic Blueprint: Configuration Process – Summary
+WordPress Traffic Automation Blueprint: Configuration Stage – Summary

-(Traffic System – Configuration Checklist)
+(Traffic Blueprint – Configuration Checklist)

-This is the end of Section 3
+This is the end of Part 3